FEniCS/ufl/doc/sphinx/source/user/algorithms.rst

 An expression tree can be seen as a directed acyclic graph (DAG).
-To aid in the implementation of form compilers, UFL includes tools to build a linearized\footnote{Linearized as in a linear datastructure, do not confuse this with automatic differentiation.} computational graph from the abstract expression tree.
+To aid in the implementation of form compilers, UFL includes tools to build a linearized [#]_ computational graph from the abstract expression tree.

 A graph can be partitioned into subgraphs based on dependencies of subexpressions, such that a quadrature based compiler can easily place subexpressions inside the right sets of loops.

+.. [#] Linearized as in a linear datastructure, do not confuse this with automatic differentiation.

+..
-% TODO: Finish and test this before writing about it :)
+    TODO: Finish and test this before writing about it :)
-%The vertices of a graph can be reordered to improve the efficiency
-%of the generated code, an operation usually called operation scheduling.
+    The vertices of a graph can be reordered to improve the efficiency of the generated code, an operation usually called operation scheduling.

 The computational graph
 -----------------------
+..
     TODO: finish graph.py:

-  TODO

-Consider the expression:
+Consider the expression

 .. math::